 - Mix 1 tablespoon of detergent with ½ cup of baking soda and also 1 cup of water.

 - Mix 1 part borax with 16 parts water.

 - Mix 1 part bleach with 16 parts water.

 - Scrub and vacuum the affected areas.
-Use a generous amount of cleaning solution and use a brush, wet rag or spray bottle.
+Use a generous amount of cleaning solution and use a brush, wet rag or also a spray bottle.
 Let the solution sit for a few minutes before scrubbing the area in a circular motion.
 Then get rid of excess solution and finish up by vacuuming the area.
 You may need to repeat this process if you haven’t gotten rid of the entire mold build-up after one cleaning.

-- After you’ve eliminated all the mold, dispose of the rags or towels you used by double bagging them and throwing them away outside.
-If your vacuum has a filter, please take proper precautions regarding disposal or cleaning.
+- After you’ve eliminated all the mold, dispose of the rags or towels you used by double bagging them and also throwing them away outside.
+If your vacuum has a filter, please take proper precautions regarding disposal or also cleaning.

 Preventing mold build-up in the future

 Once the affected area is completely clean, consider installing filters made to reduce mold growth.
-Ultraviolet lights work well to sanitize high-risk areas and commercial inhibitors can control mold growth in your HVAC system.
+Ultraviolet lights work well to sanitize high-risk areas and commercial inhibitors can also control mold growth in your HVAC system.
 Monitor the moldy area to see if it comes back over the next few days and weeks.
-If you do have a recurring mold issue, it may indicate a larger moisture problem and will require an HVAC professional.
+If you do have a recurring mold issue, it may indicate a larger moisture problem and therefore will require an HVAC professional.